maejam/manim-narration/README.md

 It is heavily inspired by and is a complete rewrite of [manim-voiceover](https://github.com/ManimCommunity/manim-voiceover)

-## What is identical to manim-voiceover?
+## What is similar to manim-voiceover?

 The public api is pretty much the same (see the example below).